By Bill Fletcher Jr.

-This year President Obama will posthumously award Bayard Rustin the Medal of Freedom, however teaching about Rustin complicates the simplistic Civil Rights narrative offered to students by corporate history textbooks.
+In 2013 President Obama posthumously awarded Bayard Rustin the Medal of Freedom, however teaching about Rustin complicates the simplistic Civil Rights narrative offered to students by corporate history textbooks.
 Rustin was a gay pacifist with a long history of organizing, but despite his record of achievements, homophobia led to him being denied the title of national director of the march—technically, he served under Randolph.

 Rustin closed the march with a list of demands and had everyone pledge “that I will not relax until victory is won.”
 He was a complicated character who remained in organized labor and became a mentor to many, especially to younger activists in the burgeoning gay rights movement.
 At the same time, he refused to later condemn the Vietnam War and was critical of the Black Power Movement.

 4. The march was controversial on many levels within the Black Freedom Movement.

 Individuals, such as Malcolm X, were critical of it, albeit in a contradictory manner, claiming that it would not amount to anything.
 And there were those within the march who, like then-SNCC chairman John Lewis, wanted a more militant posture.

 5. The economic situation for African Americans was not addressed in any fundamental manner in the aftermath of the march.

 There were periodic improvements, but the crisis that Randolph and the NALC saw brewing in the early 1960s took on the features of a catastrophe by the mid to late 1970s, a fact that we have been living with ever since.
 Divorcing “civil rights” from economic justice is a feature common to mainstream approaches to history, including those found in school curricula.

 6. The entirety of Dr. King’s August 28, 1963 address should be read.